ignasisols/metis_classification_module_project/writeup.md

 ## **Tools**

-Numpy and Pandas for data wrangling and computing. sklearn for machine learning classification models.
+Numpy and Pandas for data wrangling and computing.
+Scikit-learn for machine learning classification models.